5 tips for surviving the Japanese summer

 How to survive summer in Japan?

-They can be used both on the trail and in the office, and their cooling agent is a great help in regulating your temperature while waiting for the damn late-night cold shower.
+They can be used on a hike as well as in the office, and their cooling agents are a great help in regulating your temperature while you wait for the sacrosanct cold shower at the end of the evening.

-The umbrella is also a traditional Japanese accessory.
-Historically made of oiled paper and called wagasa, Japanese parasols - now mostly replaced by Western umbrellas - are one of the best ways to protect yourself from the sun.
+The parasol is also a traditional Japanese accessory.
+Historically made of oiled paper and known as wagasa, Japanese parasols, now mostly replaced by Western umbrellas, remain one of the best ways to protect yourself from the sun.

-However, if this very ''Japanese'' look is not to your liking, remember that the floor cream is a very good option to avoid sunburn.
+However, if this very "Japanese" look isn't to your taste, remember that sunscreen is still a very good option to avoid turning crayfish red.

-And that's good since Japan is full of skincare products with sun protection factors included!
+And that's just as well, since Japan is full of skin care products with sun protection factor included.

 Our selection: from Nivea to BIORE, via Kosé or Anessa, many SPF 50 sunscreens are sold in drug stores across the country.
 The latter are even often supplemented with lip balms and BB creams, also enriched with anti-UV agents.